eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

 This document defines the protocol abstractly.
 Concrete cryptographic mechanisms are supplied by profiles.
 A conforming implementation MUST implement at least one profile, and any chosen profile MUST preserve all requirements in [](#protocol-requirements-normative).

-> Note: No MTI Algorithms in this revision (-01).
-Reference profiles are published separately to enable experimentation and interoperability testing.

 Key Separation (Architecture requirement): Regardless of profile, implementations MUST maintain strict separation between:
 - Phase 2 encryption keys (used by the Verifier to release VF to the Attester), and
 - Phase 3 identity/signing keys (used by the Attester to sign Evidence/EAT).